crunaprotocol/cruna-protocol/README.md

 # Introducing Cruna Vault: The Next-Generation Security NFT
 Cruna Vault is not just an NFT; it's a groundbreaking security tool designed to redefine the safety of digital assets.
 Created for seamless integration with ERC-6551 smart wallets, it brings two innovative features to the forefront: Protectors and Sentinels.
+This integration is particularly crucial as it addresses a vital gap in the current ERC-6551 standard – the lack of advanced security features.

+By augmenting ERC-6551 smart wallets with Cruna Vault's enhanced security capabilities, users gain an additional layer of protection that was previously missing.
+It's the perfect addition to the ERC-6551 ecosystem, elevating the overall security standard and providing users with a more robust, secure way to manage their digital assets.
+With Cruna Vault, asset owners can enjoy the benefits of ERC-6551 smart wallets while ensuring their assets are safeguarded with the latest in security innovation.

 ## Overview of Cruna and Protectors